Wildsong/docker-ArcGISWebAppBuilder/README.md

 There are two ways to get a complete copy of the WABDE widgets.
 One is just to run this docker.
-On first run, the new container will copy the internal widgets folder (which came from the unpacked Esri ZIP file included in this archive) into a fresh new Docker volume called wabde_widgets.
+On first run, the new container will copy the internal widgets folder (which came from the unpacked Esri ZIP file included in this archive) into a folder called "widgets".

 Once that's happened then you can install third party widgets into the Docker volume and they will be available in the app builder.